 A baguette is one of the true icons of the French culinary tradition.
-And the perfect baguette, light with a crusty exterior and soft, slightly chewy interior, is as sublime a creation as has ever emerged from any oven.
+The perfect baguette, light with a crusty exterior and soft, slightly chewy interior, is as sublime a creation as has ever emerged from any oven.

 A simple long, thin crusty loaf of bread, the baguette is traditionally made with only water, salt, yeast, and flour.